 Without the need for transactions going through different banks (from one bank deposit to the other), CBDC payments will be measured in seconds at a reduced cost.

-- According to the World Bank 2017 report, about 1.7 billion people are financially excluded.
+According to the World Bank (July 2022), about 1.4 billion people are financially excluded.

 CBDCs can address the risks of new forms of private money creation